 Epiphone “Toby” Standard-IV 5 String Electric Bass

-Even if you are not a beginner and are looking to start playing a five string bass guitar, but also don’t want to drop a wad of cash on something too expensive, then maybe you need to consider the 5 string remix of one of the more popular electric bass guitars sold on the market today.
-The Epiphone “Toby” Standard IV 5 string electric bass guitar takes the base of the 4 string toby and applies slight changes so that the 5 string can be easily accommodated.
-Slightly more heavyweight than the 4 string, the Standard remains light enough to be played for long periods of time without back pain getting in the way.
-The guitar sounds just as good as you would expect of such an affordable 5 stringer, but this doesn’t mean it sounds bad, simply that it might not be as good as some of the more expensive models on this list.
-Still a solid option for beginners and professionals alike looking to start playing the 5 string bass.
+Even if you are not a beginner and are looking to start playing a five-string bass guitar, but also don’t want to drop a wad of cash on something too expensive, then maybe you need to consider the 5 string remix of one of the more popular electric bass guitars sold on the market today.
+The Epiphone “Toby” Standard IV 5 string electric bass guitar takes the base of the 4-string toby and applies slight changes so that the 5-string can be easily accommodated.
+Slightly more heavyweight than the 4-string, the Standard remains light enough to be played for long periods of time without back pain getting in the way.
+The guitar delivers a sound that meets the expectations for an affordable 5-string instrument.
+While it may not match the quality of pricier models featured on this list, it doesn’t imply subpar sound.
+It remains a reliable choice for both beginners and professionals who aim to embark on their journey with a 5-string bass.

 Pros: